nathanreyes/v-calendar/docs-next/docs/calendar/attributes.md

 # Attributes

-Attributes are what bring `v-calendar` to life.
-They are simply visual decorators that can be applied to specific calendar dates.
+Attributes are visual decorators that can be applied to specific calendar dates.

 <AttributesIntro />